mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person**: But then there’s a point at which you lose that choice?

 **Katagiri**: You make a choice because we are living in the conscious world, so very naturally there are your objects and subjects.
 Your life is right in the middle of the conscious world.
-You must stay there, but nevertheless, but you can go beyond.
+You must stay there, but nevertheless, you can go beyond.

 **Same person**: Thank you.

 **Katagiri**: That is called *shikan*: wholeheartedness.
-Or [speaking in terms of consciousness], in Tenzo Kyōkun it says [there are] three minds: magnanimous mind, [parental] mind, joyous mind.
+Or [speaking of consciousness], in Tenzo Kyōkun it says [there are] three minds: magnanimous mind, [parental] mind, joyous mind.
 If you want to express it in terms of the human emotional aspect, you can say magnanimous mind; psychologically, you can explain it like this.
 But your practice as activity is nothing but *shikan*: just [be].

 ##### 30:10